DSC-RIT/ctf2023-public/README.md

 - 20 CTFQs(Q=Question)
 - 2 hours of crackin
 - Figure out how to login, that's the first test...
+- Each team will be given one computer in the designated LABs

 ## Evaluation & Prize